Loonz806/kranos/README.md

 _Personally doesn't matter as long as you use one package manager and only one.
 Dependacies can get awful during updates when you have more than one package manager.
 I chose NPM because it has made great strides in keeping open source community engadged.
 And was pushed to improve with the new kid YARN on the block_

 ### Why use Airbnb instead of (insert styleguide/creating own)?
-_Well documented, explains every reasoning behind rule set from React perspective and tired of recreating the wheel and [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality) arguments.
-We should just code and let the machine do the formatting for us._
+_Well documented, explains every reasoning behind rule set from React perspective and I grew tired of recreating the wheel and [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality) discussions.
+We should just code and let the machine do the formatting for us.
+Combined with Prettier it becomes easy to just jump in_

 ### Why Travis CI?
 _Incredibly easy to integrate with public coding using Github.
 Very well could use Jenkins to do the same but with less than a couple hours using Travis CI and can leverage multiple directions after CI for FED code_